Article written by Elisa

 Occitanie offers excellent regional specialties.
 The Occitanie food is quite different depending on where you are.

-The list of typical dishes of the Pyrénées includes Tarbes beans, lamb, aligot (a creamed potato dish with cheese), and garbure (a mountain soup with cabbage and chunks of ham).
-The Pyrénées are also famous for their cheeses, both cow’s milk and sheep’s cheeses, paired with wines from local domains such as Jurançon, Gaillac, Cahors, Madiran, and Armagnac.
+The list of typical dishes from the Pyrénées includes Tarbes beans, lamb, aligot (a creamy potato and cheese dish), and garbure, a traditional mountain soup made with cabbage and pieces of ham.
+The Pyrénées are also well known for their cheeses, produced from both cow’s and sheep’s milk, often enjoyed with wines from appellations nearby such as Jurançon, Gaillac, Cahors, Madiran, as well as Armagnac.

-I hope that you enjoyed this list of the best things to do in Occitanie, France.
-You will find more things to do and places to visit in the Occitanie region category.
-If you want to learn about other regions in France, head to this article on the French Regions, where I have summarized each region’s highlights.
+I hope that you enjoyed this list of the best places to visit in Occitanie, France.
+You will find more ideas for things to do and places to see in the Occitanie region category.
+If you would like to learn more about other regions of France, you can read this article on the French regions, where I have summarized the highlights of each one.